CodeForPittsburgh/unlandmarks/code/readme.md

 I have mocked up some GUI pages, right now for observation it's in a power point presentation.
 The code is not functional and needs more entry fields.

+The php code is under code/php/View index.html starts the mockup